nf-core/website/markdown/developers/adding_modules.md

 ### General

-- All non-mandatory command-line tool arguments MUST be provided as a string via the `$args` variable, which is assigned to using the `task.ext.args` variable.
+- All non-mandatory command-line tool non-file arguments MUST be provided as a string via the `$args` variable, which is assigned to using the `task.ext.args` variable.
 The value of `task.ext.args` is supplied from the `modules.config` file by assigning a string value to `ext.args`.

     `<module>.nf`: